lvgl/lv_port_f-and-s_picocoremx93/README.md

 https://github.com/lvgl/lv_f-and-s_releases-fus.git is used above.
 It's a fork of https://github.com/FSEmbedded/releases-fus.git that includes fixes.
-At the time of writing, the branch `fsimx93-Y2025.02-pre-fixes` which is checked out in the steps above is based on the tag `fsimx93-Y2025.02-pre` tag from the upstream and fixes something in `fs-release-manifest.xml`.
+At the time of writing, the branch `fsimx93-Y2025.02-pre-fixes` which is checked out in the steps above is based on the tag `fsimx93-Y2025.02-pre` from the upstream and fixes something in `fs-release-manifest.xml`.

 Once this process has completed, you will have an OS image for your kit.
-There is already one pre-installed on the board when you receive it, however, it's best to install this one so your SDK which you will build LVGL with will have maximum compatibility with the OS image.
+There is already one pre-installed on the board when you receive it; however, it's best to install this one so your SDK which you will build LVGL with will have maximum compatibility with the OS image.

-There are many custom ways to flash the image to the board which are documented extensively in the F&S doc PDFs.
-The most understandable method is to use the board's bootloader to expose the MMC as a USB mass storage device to your PC which you can then flash with Etcher (or similar) like it's an SD Card.
+There are many custom ways to flash the image to the board which are documented extensively in the [F&S doc PDFs](#notes).
+The most beginner-friendly method is to use the board's bootloader to expose the MMC as a USB mass storage device to your PC which you can then flash with Etcher (or similar) like it's an SD Card.

-1. Connect the included USB-C cable to the boards USB-C port and your PC.
+1. Connect the included USB-C cable to the board's USB-C port and your PC.
 2. Power up the board with the serial terminal open.
 The baud rate is 115200.
 3. Interrupt the boot process by pressing a key before the 3-second boot countdown ends to enter the U-Boot prompt.